 This was the time when I asked the consultant to operate on me & remove the diseased bowel and rectum and give me a Total Colectomy with Ileostomy.
 A total colectomy is the removal of most of the small bowel as well as the rectum and the formation of a permanent Stoma.
 My health was really bad by then that operating on me at that time was not a viable option.
 The hospital discharged me to my parents home my parents contacted St Marks Specialist Bowel Hospital in London.
 I visited consultants there they did more tests on me & I was told that they would do the surgery.

 When i was 19 years old I had a Total Colectomy and Billy the Ileostomy was formed.
-I have only around a metre and a half of small bowel left no colon & no rectum.
+I have only around a metre to two metres of small bowel left no colon & no rectum.
 The surgery was not without complications it took along time to get well I had a Gastrostomy fitted I still ate but I had extra food(pepti 2000) going through the Gastrostomy at night to increase my weight.